jruels/cloud-engineering/labs/docker/index.md

 # **Docker Fundamentals Lab**

 ### **Introduction**
-This lab walks you through the steps to implement encryption in AWS using AWS Key Management Service (KMS), Amazon S3, and Amazon Elastic Block Store (EBS).
-You will learn how to protect data both at rest and in transit by creating and managing encryption keys, encrypting storage resources, and ensuring data security during transmission.
+This lab guides you through deploying an AWS EC2 instance, installing and configuring Docker, and containerizing a Python application.
+You will learn essential skills for setting up infrastructure, handling containerized applications, and testing access within a secure network configuration, focusing on local and external access to deployed services.

 ---